-All courses in which a student fails to earn a passing grade (as defined in the course syllabus) must be repeated and successfully completed in compliance with course prerequisite requirements and in order to graduate.

-All courses from which a student has withdrawn (whether with a "W" or "WF" grade) must be repeated and successfully completed in compliance with course prerequisite requirements and in order to graduate.

-If a higher grade is earned in the repeated course, it will be used to compute the CGPA.
-Repeated courses will be included in the calculation for credit hours earned/attempted for satisfactory progress.
-All final grades are reflected on the official transcript; repeated courses are designated by with an asterisk.
+f If a student fails a course, they must repeat it and earn a passing grade.
+All repeated courses must fulfill prerequisite requirements, and all courses must be passed for graduation.
+If a student withdraws from a course, they must successfully complete it according to prerequisite requirements.
+If a higher grade is achieved in the repeated course, it will be used to calculate the Cumulative Grade Point Average (CGPA)Repeated courses count towards credit hours earned/attempted for satisfactory progress.
+Repeated courses are marked with two asterisks on the official transcript.

-Students who need to repeat a course must meet with the Registrar regarding scheduling.
-It is the responsibility of the student to meet with a financial aid officer to determine if any additional assistance is available to pay any additional tuition and fees associated with repeating a course.
-A student who fails a course must repeat that course at the next available opportunity, subject to space limitations.
-Likewise, a student who withdrew from a course must repeat that course as soon as possible after re-entry.
-Failing or withdrawing from a course and the subsequent required repeat may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.
-Specific to the Paramedic Program, a student may only repeat a course twice within the program.
-If a student fails a course twice, they will be removed from the program.
+Students who need to repeat a course (due to failure or withdrawal) must meet with the Dean or Director of Education or Dean of Nursing to discuss their course plan before scheduling the retake.
+Students are also responsible for meeting with a financial aid officer to arrange payment for repeat courses, including any additional fees.

+A student who fails a course must repeat it at the next available opportunity, subject to space limitations.
+A student who withdraws from a course must retake it as soon as possible.
+Failing or withdrawing from a course and the subsequent required repeat may interrupt enrollment, delay expected graduation, affect financial aid eligibility, and impact satisfactory academic progress.